Peanut Butter Chocolate Protein Bars (No-Bake, Gluten-Free)

 The chopped peanuts and mini chocolate chips pressed into the top of the bars.

-Slice the bars and drizzle the melted chocolate over the top.
-Chill until set and enjoy!
+Slice the chilled bars and drizzle the melted chocolate over the top.
+Return to the fridge or freezer until set, then enjoy.

 The melted dark chocolate in a glass bowl.